adobe/commerce-cif-api/README.md

 ## Online Swagger-ui documentation

-To publish our CIF Cloud Swagger specification, a [github page](http://opensource.adobe.com/commerce-cif-api/) was configured for the repository.
+To publish our CIF REST Swagger specification, a [github page](http://opensource.adobe.com/commerce-cif-api/) was configured for the repository.
 The page is configured to display the content of the [docs](docs) folder, which is basically a slightly modified version of swagger-ui.